-Ancient Egyptians used lavender in embalming practices as well as cosmetics, and researchers have discovered large amounts of lavender incorporated into King Tut’s tomb.
-Egyptian high priests and members of the royal family used lavender in massage oil and medicine, making it one of the most sought-after plants in Ancient Egypt.
+Ancient Egyptians used lavender in embalming practices as well as cosmetics.
+Researchers have discovered large amounts of lavender incorporated into King Tut’s tomb.
+Egyptian high priests and members of the royal family used lavender in massage oil and medicine.
+This makes it one of the most sought-after plants in Ancient Egypt.

-In Europe, Queen Elizabeth I was known to use lavender frequently, steeping it in her tea for migraine relief or regularly adding it to her baths.
-Queen Elizabeth was so fond of lavender, in fact, that she instructed English farmers to grow fields of lavender, many of which still dot the English landscape today.
-Henrietta Maria of France, the wife of King Charles I was the first queen to bring cosmetics to England royalty, incorporating lavender into many of these cosmetic products, while King Charles VI of France had the cushion of his throne stuffed with lavender.2
+In Europe, Queen Elizabeth I was known to use lavender frequently.
+She used it when steeping her tea for migraine relief and regularly added it to her baths.
+Queen Elizabeth was so fond of lavender that she instructed English farmers to grow fields of lavender.
+Many of these still dot the English landscape today.
+Henrietta Maria of France, the wife of King Charles I, was the first queen to bring cosmetics to England royalty.
+She incorporated lavender into many cosmetic products, while King Charles VI of France had the cushion of his throne stuffed with lavender.2

 Later in history, Queen Victoria made lavender fashionable during her reign, with vendors throughout England selling it on the street.
 Fresh lavender was cut and dried, used to wash walls and furniture, and even used to repel insects.3 A Victorian-era suburb of London called Mitchell became a hub for lavender sale and production at this time, and lavender products produced in Mitchell became famous around the world.